Originally published October, 2019. Updated October, 2021.

 6. AI-powered protection

-As Senior Consultant Gregory Smith pointed out, there is a broad range of advanced security capabilities in Azure, like Threat Protection or Threat Analytics which use Artificial Intelligence.
+As Senior Consultant Gregory Smith pointed out, there is a broad range of advanced security capabilities in Azure security management, like Threat Protection or Threat Analytics which use Artificial Intelligence.

 “The most exciting thing about these to me is that they are features that can be enabled almost silently, with little impact on end-users, and yet they bring truly substantial gains in security posture,” Smith said.
 “These are tried and proven effective approaches that scale well and don’t get disabled because they’re intrusive.
 They just work.”

-What’s the Best Way to Defend Your Business’ Galaxy?
+What’s the Best Way to Defend Your Business?
+Azure Security

 The Force is strong in Azure and all businesses should leverage the preventive and protective capabilities included in the platform.
 We asked our Jedi Masters to share tips and best practices to get you started.

-Leverage Azure for your identity management to greatly improve your security posture.
+Leverage Azure for your identity management to greatly improve your network security posture.

 - Deb Wiker, VP Sales